illumos/docs/docs/developers/comp-webrev.md

 and top level directory containing original source.

 Latter two are files, relative to the top-level directories defined above, changed during development.
-In this case those are only two manpages, in case of larger development it may be tens of files.
+In this case those are only two manual pages, in case of larger development it may be tens of files.

 From within `CODEMGR_WS` call `webrev(1)`: